na-na-hi/renget/archive/megathread-unsafe-sites.md

     - 👎🏻 These sinister domains have earned a notorious reputation, tainted by a multitude of grave and unforgivable transgressions.
     - 💩 [POOP](https://www.urbandictionary.com/define.php?term=poop) status = Particularly avoided by the pirate community.

+!!! danger ➜ Do not ever sign up
+	- Registering an account on these websites entails a significant level of peril, given the digital vulnerabilities present in the cyber realm.
+	- Phishing attacks often exploit users who unknowingly divulge personal information that can be subtly abused.

 &nbsp;

 ---